Posts Tagged ‘World Relief’

 Discover Kimmy’s journey from Vietnam to Chicagoland—a story of immigration, faith, and leadership in the hearts of two welcoming local churches.

-Igor and his wife arrived in the U.S. two years and five months ago, seeking safety and stability after fleeing the war in Ukraine.
-Back home, Igor had built a successful career—first as a mechanic, then as an IT specialist, and eventually as a department director at a metallurgical plant.
-Now, in the U.S., he…
+Fedir and his wife arrived in the U.S. two years and five months ago, seeking safety and stability after fleeing the war in Ukraine.
+Back home, Fedir had built a successful career as an engineer at a large enterpirse.
+Now, in the U.S., he is rebuilding his life, and learning English is a critical step…

 Read MoreWelcoming Refugees Starts with You: Walk with someone like Khin Lay